nadiamariduena/python-intro-2024-privat/16_functions_1_.md

 age = 30

 # Using %s as a placeholder for strings
-# alice will be raplaced by the %s which is at the end alice
+# alice will be raplaced by the %s which is at the end alice, because alice is within the string and that is the purpose of the %s, to replace the string
 print("Name: %s, Age: %s" % (name, age))

 ```